 Any divorce is difficult, and something we all wish to be able to avoid but divorcing a drug addict bears even more hardships.
 Being married to one does as well.
-Addiction is one of the primary destroyers of relationship and families, as well as individual lives.
+Addiction is one of the primary destroyers of relationships and families, as well as individual lives.
 This article will go over all the basics of divorcing an addict that you need to be aware of before, during, or after the divorce itself.

 The facts about being in a relationship with an addict

 Before we focus on addiction and divorce together, let’s discuss how the relationships with addicts look like.
 Because there’s no divorce without a dysfunctional relationship.

 Addiction has a way of making the addict believe they cannot live without the substance, and they will do anything to obtain it, or to keep using it.
 Not that you should condone lies, but you just need to understand why it happens and not get distracted by being hurt by lies.